himanshi-vs/development-environment-setup/Readme.md

     exit
     ```

-* Change the oh-my-zsh theme so you can differentiate it from local terminal if you're on a server.
+* Change the [oh-my-zsh theme][zsh-themes] so you can differentiate it from local terminal if you're on a server.

     ```bash
     vim ~/.zshrc